WebAssembly/binaryen/ts/docs/API-Overview.md

 All “type” properties (`.i32`, `.i64`, etc) on `Module` previously served as namespaces containing functions for building expressions.
 (E.g., `Module#i32.add()` produced an `(i32.add)` WASM instruction.)
-These have all migrated to `Module#x`, an [Expression Builder](#expression-building).
+These have all migrated to `Module#wasm`, an [Expression Builder](#expression-building).
 These properties also each contained its own `.pop()` method, which didn’t build a WASM expression, but was a pseudo-instruction enabling Binaryen to reason about multiple values on the stack.
 They have been combined into one method on Module, `Module#pop(t: Type)`, where `t` is one of the corresponding type namespaces.

 ### Expression Builders
-Note: To improve readability, assume all methods written in this section are bound to an Expression Builder (an object returned by `Module#x`).
+Note: To improve readability, assume all methods written in this section are bound to an Expression Builder (an object returned by `Module#wasm`).

 - `.break()`              &rarr; `.br()`
 - `.switch()`             &rarr; `.br_table()`